 User-Defined Types in SQL

-User-Defined Types (also known as UDTs, nested types, or nested fields) is an experimental feature that allows you to create custom data types that can be referenced in the CREATE MAPPING statement.
+User-Defined Types (also known as UDTs, nested types, or nested fields) allow you to create custom data types that can be referenced in the CREATE MAPPING statement.
+UDTs are also useful for creating and accessing hierarchical data structures.

 Feature Overview